robuust/craft-reverserelations/README.md

 ## Features:
 - Able to output the relation in the CP and in the site (no other plugin has this feature)
-- Only supports entries at the moment
+- Supports entries and categories at the moment

 ## Todo:
 - Support more element types